Installation¶

 Windows 10.
 However, due to the lack of a Windows system, we are unable

-FastChem running on Windows.
+FastChem on Windows.

 Installation of pyFastChem with Python¶